Commitment in Action

 Frequently Asked Questions

 Denison signed the Presidents’ Climate Commitment in 2010 and in 2015 Denison revised its Sustainability & Climate Action Plan which charts a course for Denison to be carbon neutral by 2030.
 In addition, Denison was one of the first colleges to participate in the Sustainable Endowments Institute’s Billion Dollar Green Challenge.
 As part of this challenge, the college created a revolving green fund for energy conservation projects.
-To date, the college has invested $2.6 million on more than 70 projects around campus.
-Collectively, these projects save over $400,000 a year in utility costs and have resulted in thousands of pounds of reductions in greenhouse gas emissions.
+To date, the college has invested $4 million on more than 150 projects around campus.
+Collectively, these projects save over $600,000 a year in utility costs and have resulted in thousands of pounds of reductions in greenhouse gas emissions.
+Since 2010, Denison has reduced its carbon footprint by 50% .

-– Not at this time.
+Not at this time.
 While some institutions jumped to create majors specific to Sustainability, Denison believes that its unique interdisciplinary approach in the Environmental Studies Program is well suited to address the complex issues that encompass global sustainability.
+Denison also has a new Earth & Environmental Science Major that takes a deep dive into the science behind major earth systems and the imbalances to those systems caused by natural and anthropogenic sources.

 Located one mile from campus, the Homestead is an intentional, alternative living community where sustainability is a central tenant of the residential education experience.
 Housing a maximum of twelve students, residents eat communally (vegetarian and vegan meals) and share responsibility for the maintenance and upkeep of the gardens, flock of chickens, and cabins.
-In 2013, the students built a new cabin that is carbon negative, meaning it produces more energy than it uses.
-The cabin features a number of green features technologies, including 26 solar panels, a wood-fired radiant floor heating system, composting toilets and a beautiful passive solar design.
+The cabins features a number of green features and technologies, including 26 solar panels, a wood-fired radiant floor heating system, composting toilets and a beautiful passive solar design.

 Divestment from fossil fuel companies is a complex issue that impacts not only Denison’s bottom line, but also our moral and ethical obligations to address climate change and social responsibility.
 Denison has not yet taken a formal stance for or against divestment however, there are a number of students concerned about the issue who are actively engaged in discussions with President Weinberg and the Denison Board of Trustees who have been receptive to examining the issue more closely.